smartcommunitylab/modular-app/README.md

 <h3 align="center">Modular App</h3>

 <p align="center">
     This modular app aims to bring together different applications developed for the municipality of Trento within a single app.
-Each module can be developed independently and easily integrated within the container
+Each module can be developed independently and easily integrated within the container.
+In the following README you can find details on how the container and the separate modules' are integrated.
+Choosing the branch 'new-modules-example' you will find example of creating a new module and the authentication part.
     <br />
 </div>